guell11/UPAEFLIX/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- Flask community for the excellent framework
-- Open source contributors worldwide
-- PostgreSQL team for the robust database system

 ⭐ **Star this repository if you find it useful!**